gqkc/personalCalendar/README.md

 # Calendar app
 This app is a self contained app with a express API and nextjs frontend.

+## TODO
+- Set oauth authentication for the api
+- Improve design.
+Semantic ui react not as complete as react bootstrap

 ## Getting Started

 First, run the API server: